Find Cheap Homeowners Insurance Quotes in Your Area

 Loss of use coverage, also known as coverage D, provides two main forms of protection.

-Fair Rental Value: Fair rental value, also known as loss of rent insurance, reimburses you for lost rental income if you're renting a home and it becomes unlivable due to a covered loss.
+Fair rental value: Also known as loss of rent insurance, fair rental value reimburses you for lost rental income if you're renting a home and it becomes unlivable due to a covered loss.
 For instance, if you were renting out your home for $1,000 a month, that is the amount that you would be reimbursed under fair rental value coverage.

 Keep in mind that policy limits vary by insurance company and by policy, so if you have questions regarding your specific loss of use coverage limit, it's best to ask your insurer.
 You can typically increase your coverage limit at an additional cost.